Akashem06/Akashem06/README.md

 # Hi there 👋 <br> My name is Aryan

-🏫 Prusuing Electrical Engineering at the University of Waterloo!
+🏫 Pursuing Electrical Engineering at the University of Waterloo!
 UW'28<br>
 💻 I code mostly in C, C++, and Python.
-I'm currently making a project with Computer Vision!<br>
+Firmware is life.
+Firmware is love. ❤️<be>
-😄 Pronouns: He/Him<br>
+😄 Pronouns: He/Him<be>
+🌱 I'm from Calgary, Alberta.
+A city nestled in the rocky mountains!<br>
-⚡ Fun fact: I love photography painting, realistic sketching, and sculpting<br>
+🖌️ I love photography, painting, realistic sketching, and sculpting.
+I primarily focus on human features and nature<br>

 <!--
 **Akashem06/Akashem06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.